-Under our signature community investment program, the Healthy Kids, Healthy Families® initiative, we work with the American Lung Association in Montana; to fight childhood asthma.
+Under our signature community investment program, The Big Blue Sky InitiativeSM, we work with the American Lung Association in Montana; to fight childhood asthma.
 Our "Enhancing Care for Children with Asthma" project delivers training and resources to health care clinics serving large numbers of kids with asthma.

 Learn about our Enhancing Care for Children with Asthma project

 Managing childhood asthma takes a team approach.
 It takes a parent or concerned caregiver, medical professionals, a pharmacist and other important people in a child’s life to help give them the tools needed to manage asthma successfully.